diku-dk/futhark/docs/c-api.rst

 OpenCL) may perform file system operations during startup, and perhaps for caching GPU kernels in some cases.
 This is beyond Futhark's control.

+Violation the restrictions of consumption (see :ref:`api-consumption`) can result in undefined behaviour.
+This does not matter for programs whose entry points do not have unique parameter types (:ref:`in-place-updates`).